Badgerati/Sky-Engine/README.md

 Updates and Fixes
 -----------------

+Version 0.9.9
+	* Added ConvexHull class, for generating a polygon's convex hull.
+Uses the QuickHull algorithm.
+	* Bounding Volumes have now been moved to a new package: sky.engine.graphics.bounds
+	* Vectors now extends the Vector object, making things a little simplier for later ideas.
+	* Vectors are now comparable, to allow the SortedArray to work correctly. (shall do same with other classes later on)
+	* TextureManager is no longer abstract.
+Why I made it abstract originally, who knows.
+	* Added new SortedArray data structure to help with geometric calculations.
+	* Added new MultiList data structure.
+This will take a while to explain, but think arrays in PHP.
+	* Added new ListSet data structure, keeping elements in the order they were added for a Set.
+	* Create an Arrays class to add further functionality on arrays - such as reversing, merging and swapping.
+	* You will notice a graphs package in util - this is just me dabbling around with something.

+Version 0.9.8
 	* Added Triangulation object, to make triangulating vertices more re-usable.
 	* Added a TextureManager to allow re-use of Textures.
 	* Bounding Volumes are no longer depreciated, and should be used over Geometric Shapes for collision detection.